TurtleEngr/vid-tag/README.md

 # DIAGNOSTICS

-This tool comes with a test script to verify the vid-tag script is working OK.
-Download these files from: https://moria.whyayh.com/rel/released/software/own/vid-tag/ (the VER should match vid-tag's VER):
+This tool comes with a test script, vid-tag.test, to verify the vid-tag script is working OK.
+Optional test video files can be found in vid-tag-test-input.zip at:

-    vid-tag-test-VER.zip
-    vid-tag-test-input.zip (4.5G) - optional

-Unzip vid-tag-test-VER.zip to the install dir.
+https://moria.whyayh.com/rel/released/software/own/vid-tag/

 Unzip vid-tag-test-input.zip to a "test" directory.
 In the test directory run:

     ./vid-tag.test -T all

-If you don't have space for the vid-tag-test-input.zip files, just use the "fast" test option for vid-tag.test.
+If you don't have space for the 4.5GB vid-tag-test-input.zip files, just use the "fast" test option for vid-tag.test.
 For example:

     vid-tag.test -T fast